stephlj/ForkWise/README.md

 of life, observation and tracking.
 ForkWise aims for enough accuracy to produce actionable data without such a high burden of data entry as to be unuseable.

-ForkWise logs daily meals and reports total calories, as well as fiber, sugar, and protein.
+ForkWise logs daily meals and reports total calories, as well as nutritial values like fiber, sugar, and protein.
 Meals are recorded as instances of recipes that are stored in the database and are constructed from a basic set of ingredients.
 You can make the data as detailed as you need for your goals: different bagel brands will have slightly different nutritional content, so you can log breakfasts of different kinds of bagels separately; or you can just call them all "bagels" and enter an average amount of calories, etc in the ingredients list.

 Progress towards health goals will fall out of the data provided by ForkWise; if I know that 20% of my daily sugar intake comes from